 Daleny Vaughn, Women’s Cycling

-The Tucson native is making her Olympics debut for Team USA in Paris, competing in BMX racing after a third-place finish at last year’s world championships.
+The Tucson native made her Olympics debut for Team USA in Paris, finishing 11th in BMX racing after a third-place finish at last year’s world championships.

 Josh Wheeler, Wheelchair Rugby